hirayoki22/Dynamic-Table/README.md

 + **boolean**: displayed as YES/NO

 #### Actions:
-+ Open column options menu on right click/context menu.
-(Menus can be closed on blur and un ESC key press)
++ Open column options menu on `right click`.
   - Modify Column
   - Sort A-Z
   - Sort Z-A
   - Clear column
   - Remove column
-+ Drag & drop on mousedown to switch the header's position.
++ Drag & drop on mouse down to switch the header's position.
 Will automatically change the entire column's position.
 + Quick sort ASC/DESC a previously sorted column via the quick sort button that will only show up for said column.

-**Note:** Clear and Remove Column options trigger a popup confirmation to show up.
+> Clear and Remove Column options trigger a popup confirmation to show up.

-_More to come... :D_
+## Table cells and rows

+All cells display their value based on the column's format, text alignment, editable/lock state, and several other factors.
+Cells that show the value of URLs and emails will be able to perform certain actions on `Ctrl + Click`.
+Links will be opened on a new tab, and emails will take the user to their default mail client app.

+Clicking on the Add Row button will enter a new row.

+#### Actions:
++ `Left click` to select/highlight a cell.
++ Double click to enter edit mode.
+The entered value will rendered according to the cells' column format.
++ Key up and down after selecting a cell
+  - `Up/down` and `left/right` to navigate through the cells
+  - `F2` and `Enter` to enter edit mode
+  - `Ctrl + Z` and `Ctrl + Y` to undo or redo an action
+  - Insta-edit mode upon selecting a cell and immediately entering any keyboard character or pasting in a value using `Ctrl + V`
+  - `Del` to instantely delete a cells value
++ `Shift + Ctrl + Click` on a cell to select the entire row, and remove the row.
+Will display a popup confirmation

+> Edit mode will display a calendar widget on cell's that have a datetime format.

+All modals and be exited on `Esc` key press